-\paragraph{Quality control} Music generation, unlike others, is a form of art production, which is very subjective and biased if we ask human annotators to mark.
-After simple sanity check with our melody sense, we find objective metrics to provide a relatively fair quality measurements for MGM to control the generated data quality.
-We selected Rhythmic Entropy \cite{dubnov2004rhythmic}, which quantifies the complexity of rhythmic patterns in music, providing insights into rhythmic structure; Melodic Range \cite{huron2006sweet}, which represents the span between the lowest and highest pitches, serving as an indicator of melodic consistency; and Harmonic-to-Noise Ratio (HNR) \cite{yegnanarayana1999harmonic}, which measures the ratio of harmonic components to noise, reflecting the clarity and quality of harmonic content.
-Across different music types, there were no significant differences between MGM and human-composed music, except for certain cases of HNR.
-These discrepancies in HNR may be attributed to unavoidable noise in the recording process of some human-composed music, in other way showing high MGM quality.
-Overall, these findings indicate that the quality of MGM is comparable to that of human-composed music.
-The results are in ``Table \ref{tab:music_type_high_features}".
+Music generation, unlike other tasks, is a form of artistic production, which is inherently subjective and prone to bias when assessed by human annotators.
+To complement human judgment, we employed objective metrics to provide more consistent quality assessments for MGM and to ensure control over the generated data.
+Specifically, we selected Rhythmic Entropy \cite{dubnov2004rhythmic}, which measures the complexity of rhythmic patterns; Melodic Range \cite{huron2006sweet}, which captures the span between the lowest and highest pitches to reflect melodic consistency; and Harmonic-to-Noise Ratio (HNR) \cite{yegnanarayana1999harmonic}, which quantifies the proportion of harmonic components to noise, indicating the clarity and quality of harmony.
+Statistical analysis reveals that MGM and human-composed music differ significantly in rhythmic and melodic characteristics across most subsets, while HNR also shows significant differences in nearly all cases except for type f.
+Nevertheless, these numerical differences are relatively small, making them difficult to perceive in listening tests.
+This suggests that while future work could adapt such metrics as fine-grained objectives for further improving MGMD, the current MGM dataset already maintains high quality comparable to human-composed music.
+The detailed results are presented in Table \ref{tab:music_type_high_features}.